3a1b2c3/seeingSpace/README.md

 ##### Point-Based Rendering

-##### Neural Radiance Fields (NeRF) rendering: Representing Scenes as Neural Radiance Fields for View Synthesis (published 2020 Mildenhall et al.)
+##### Neural Radiance Fields (NeRF)<a name="nerf"> rendering: Representing Scenes as Neural Radiance Fields for View Synthesis, published 2020 Mildenhall
-NeRF  uses a differentiable volume rendering formula to train a coordinate-based multilayer perceptron (MLP) to directly predict color and opacity from 3D position and 2D viewing direction.
+NeRF  uses a **differentiable volume rendering** formula to train a coordinate-based multilayer perceptron (MLP)<a name="mlp"> to directly predict color and opacity from 3D position and 2D viewing direction.
 It is a recent and popular **volumetric rendering technique** to generate images is Neural Radiance Fields (NeRF) due to its exceptional simplicity and performance for synthesising high-quality images of complex real-world scenes.

 The key idea in NeRF is to represent the entire volume space with a continuous function, parameterised by a **multi-layer perceptron (MLP)**, bypassing the need to discretise the space into voxel grids, which usually suffers from resolution constraints.